A Nationally Accredited Health Department Since 2017

 • Staying indoors with windows closed and use an air conditioner with a hepa filter

-• Avoid other indoor and outdoor irritants such as burning candles, fire pits, fireplaces
+• Avoiding other air irritants such as burning candles, fire pits, fireplaces

 3. Manage existing health conditions such as diabetes, high blood pressure, lung, and heart disease